MARYLAND ORNITHOLOGICAL SOCIETY, INC. MANUAL OF OPERATIONS

 Outreach Group (President)

-- Communications (Publications, Website)
+• Communications (Publications, Website)

-- Long-range Planning
+• Long-range Planning

-- Youth Programs
+• Youth Programs

-- World Series of Birding
+• World Series of Birding

 In considering the budgets for the endowed committees (Research, Sanctuary, Scholarship, Statewide Educational Activities, and Youth Programs) for the coming fiscal year, the Budget Committee will limit the budgeted amount as follows: the sum of the current fiscal year’s earnings from the endowment, earmarked contributions received during the current fiscal year, anticipated external grants to be received during the coming fiscal year (e. g. scholarships supported by other organizations through MOS), and a carryover amount equal to the unspent budgeted funds during the current fiscal year, but the carryover amount shall be limited to the amount of the endowment earnings during the current fiscal year.
 Since exact numbers for all these amounts are not known at the time of the budget proposal, estimates will be used.
 At the end of the current fiscal year, the actual numbers will be inserted in the budget to replace the estimates.

 9D.
 Communications Committee:

 9F.
 Conservation Committee:

 This committee shall have not less than five members, including the chair.
 It shall advise the President on conservation issues that are of concern to the Society.
 It shall report to the Board of Directors, and also the membership when so directed by the President or the Board.
 There shall be a contact person in each MOS chapter, with the default contact person being the chapter president.

-V.F.
+9G.
 Development Committee:

 9H.
 Investment Committee: